5 of the best hidden gems in Ireland

 Murphy’s Brown Bread & Atlantic Sea Salt ice cream in Dingle

 Dingle in itself is one of Ireland’s proudest gems.
-A place that has been undisturbed by the world & one that has held on tightly to its character, authenticity & edge.
+Located on the south west coast it is a place that has been undisturbed by the world & one that has held on tightly to its unique character & edge.
+Renowned for its traditional Irish music scene, Fungii the Dolphin and Distillery.
 Nestled within its quirky, colorful streets is Murphy’s ice cream parlour.
 Enjoy their traditional brown bread & Atlantic sea salt ice cream as you look onto the Atlantic ocean; one of Ireland’s most humble hidden sensory gems.

 Kerry International Dark-Sky Reserve, County Kerry